Getting Your Voice Right

 A holder of a Master’s Degree in Journalism from New York University, Matthew’s media criticism and A&E writing has appeared in publications such as The Village Voice and The Brooklyn Rail, and he has written promotional web copy for numerous national and New York-based non-profit organizations.
 In recent years, he has been bringing his passion for the written word to B2B and industry-related audiences.

-As an associate editor at RetailWire, Matthew pitches, researches and writes weekly articles pertaining to the world of retail for on-site discussion by a BrainTrust of industry insiders.
+As editor at RetailWire, Matthew pitches, researches and writes weekly articles pertaining to the world of retail for on-site discussion by a BrainTrust of industry insiders.
 His reporting explores every facet of the industry from CPG to apparel, from point-of-sale technology to retail real estate.
 His work also sometimes appears on Forbes.com.
-In addition to his weekly articles, he takes on regular copywriting duties and manages social media promotion through Twitter and Facebook.
+In addition to his weekly articles, he manages other regular writing- and editing-related duties and manages social media promotion through Twitter and Facebook.
 He also edits daily RetailWire.com commentary, assuring the preservation of AP Style and grammar to promote vibrant and professional analyses.

 As a freelance writer at CompTIA: The IT Industry Trade Association, Matthew tells the stories of IT professionals throughout the industry, IT educators and students and the impact CompTIA’s highly-regarded certifications have had on their lives and careers.
 Matthew has interviewed people working in the field from New Orleans to Latvia, from Jamaica to the Middle East, writing profiles, case studies and full-length features that paint a picture of the central role IT plays both in the daily lives of individuals and in the future of the global economy.
 He also writes blogs promoting new and updated certifications, educational offerings and e-learning tools, and writes articles tying the world of IT employment to tech-related events in pop culture.
 Additionally, he has researched and written blog posts about IT channel trends and channel sales-related topics, adapting educational materials into web-friendly content that promotes further engagement with CompTIA, and has written feature profiles on IT channel professionals at CompTIA member companies.